This post may contain affiliate links. Please see my full disclosure policy for more details.

 THE REAL CAUSE OF MOMMY WARS

 Bias is a part of the human condition, and there’s nothing inherently wrong with it.
-It becomes harmful when it causes us to hurt others–something it does far too often.
+It becomes harmful when it causes us to hurt others–something that is NEVER okay, and something it does far too often.

 Our bias as parents stem from our own upbringing and the cultural/social norms that define our notion of what “good” parenting should be.
 The way we were raised in particular has a profound impact on how we raise our own children, sometimes without us even realizing it.